World leaders focus on how to punish Russia over Ukraine | Law-Order

 - Belgium

-With the smell of war in the air over Europe, world leaders got over the shock of Russian President Vladimir Putin's order to deploy troops to separatist regions of eastern Ukraine and they are focused on producing as forceful a reaction as possible.

-Germany made the first big move, taking steps to halt the process of certifying the Nord Stream 2 gas pipeline from Russia — a lucrative deal long sought by Moscow, but criticized by the US for increasing Europe's reliance on Russian energy supplies.
+Shocked by Russian President Vladimir Putin's order to deploy troops to separatist regions of eastern Ukraine, world leaders moved quickly on Tuesday to impose as forceful a response as possible in hopes of averting a full-blown war in Europe.
+Germany made the first big move, taking steps to halt the process of certifying the Nord Stream 2 gas pipeline from Russia — a lucrative deal long sought by Moscow, but criticised by the US for increasing Europe's reliance on Russian energy supplies.

+The rest of the European Union also put some of its cards on the table, saying its sanctions would take aim at several Russian officials, banks financing the Russian armed forces and include limiting Moscow's access to EU capital and financial markets.
+British Prime Minister Boris Johnson went as far as naming five Russian banks and three wealthy individuals who were hit with sanctions on Tuesday.

-The West insisted Putin's bold moves in Ukraine violated countless international agreements and since the words of diplomacy had failed, it was time to move towards action.
-With Western powers long having made clear that the fate of Ukraine wasn't worth a hot and direct military confrontation with Russia, and the potential of a world war, sanctions were the only, limited, option to crystalize their anger. ''No lows too low, no lies too blatant, no red lines too red to cross,” Lithuanian Prime Minister Ingrida Simonyte said in summing up the political disgust felt from Europe to North America and democracies hugging Russia's borders in Asia like Japan and South Korea.
+The United States was moving closer to sanctions too, with the White House calling Russia's troop deployments an “invasion” — a red line that President Joe Biden has said would result in heavy US sanctions against Moscow.
+Action could follow late Tuesday.
+The West insisted Putin's bold moves in Ukraine violated countless international agreements and since diplomacy has failed, it was time to move towards action.
+Western powers have long made clear the fate of Ukraine wasn't worth a direct military confrontation with Russia and the potential of a world war, so sanctions were the only, limited, option to crystalize their anger. ''No lows too low, no lies too blatant, no red lines too red to cross,'' Lithuanian Prime Minister Ingrida Simonyte said in summing up the political disgust felt by nations from Europe to North America and the democracies hugging Russia's borders in Asia like Japan and South Korea.

 However, Putin continued to knock the world off-kilter with a strategy where confusion about the true extent of an invasion, which would automatically kick in major sanctions, remained unclear and debatable.

-Russia says it's sending what it deems ''peacekeepers'' into eastern Ukraine, but the European Union foreign policy chief Josep Borrell stressed they were ''troops'' on sovereign Ukrainian territory.
+Russia said it was sending what it deems “peacekeepers'' into eastern Ukraine, but EU foreign policy chief Josep Borrell stressed they were “troops” on sovereign Ukrainian territory.

-''I wouldn't say that's a fully-fledged invasion, but Russian troops are on Ukrainian soil,'' Borrell said.

-The latest developments were enough to force the 27-nation bloc into a mode of high alert, and the EU's foreign ministers would be deciding later Tuesday on how deep a first batch of sanctions would have to cut.

-It would likely stop far short of the “massive” package threatened by the EU and Washington for a full military invasion into national territory that Kiev still controls. ''The way we respond will define us for the generations to come,” Simonyte said.
+“I wouldn't say that's a fully-fledged invasion, but Russian troops are on Ukrainian soil,'' Borrell said.
+British Defence Secretary Ben Wallace didn't mince words.
+“Russia has already invaded Ukraine.
+They did it in 2014, occupied illegally Crimea and Donbas.
+This is a further invasion of their sovereign territory,'' Wallace said.
+Whatever the description, the latest developments were enough to force the 27-nation bloc into a mode of high alert, and the EU's foreign ministers would be deciding later Tuesday how deep a first batch of sanctions would cut.
+It will likely stop far short of the “massive” package threatened by the EU and Washington for a full military invasion into national territory that Kiyv still controls.
+“The way we respond will define us for the generations to come,” Simonyte said.

 Too much too soon, though, could also hurt the international response, Austrian Chancellor Karl Nehammer said.